vim-perl/vim-perl/README.md

 Vim itself only considers double quotes in this scenario; the matchit plugin, however, can deal with this scenario and vim-perl's files are set up to work with it should you choose to use it.

-## Can you add highlighting for Moose, Try::Tiny, Test::More, etc, keywords?

-We have syntax "extensions" under the contrib directory; you can find custom highlighting for these sorts of things there.

 # Contributing